gnzng/xaspy/README.md

 ## XMCD investigation

 Function XMCD merges and interpolates the spectra for same spin angular momentum of the photon.
-Lies then the curves on top of each other and builds the XMCD and XAS signal.
+Correlates the curves on top of each other and builds the XMCD and XAS signal.
 After that subtraction of different backgrounds is possible (linear, stepfunctions, ...).

 ## read in functions for experimental ASCII data

-read in functions for special beamlines: e.g. VEKMAG at BESSY II in Berlin
+Different read in functions for special beamlines: e.g. VEKMAG/PM3 at BESSY II in Berlin.
+Dealing with large SPECS files.

 ## read in function for theoretical calculations